Wiretap Channels with Causal State Information: Strong Secrecy: Introduction

-Recent works taking account of such a secrecy key agreement aspect include Khisti, Diggavi and Wornell \cite{khisti}, Chia and El Gamal \cite{chia-elgamal}, Sonee and Hodtani \cite{sonee-hod}, and Fujita \cite{fujita}.
-However, regrettably, we cannot say that the {\em secrecy capacity} problem in these works {\em with} causal CSI has now been fully solved.
-This is because the problem with {\em causal/noncausal} CSI necessarily includes the two separate but closely related schemes as mentioned in the above paragraph.
-In particular, Khisti, Diggavi and Wornell \cite{khisti} addresses the problem of {\em key capacity} that focuses on the maximum rate of secret key agreement between Alice and Bob rather than on the maximum rate of secure message transmission.
+Recent works taking account of such a secrecy key agreement aspect include Khisti, Diggavi and Wornell [14], Chia and El Gamal [17], Sonee and Hodtani [19], and Fujita [20].
+In particular, [14] addresses the problem of key capacity that focuses on the maximum rate of secret key agreement between Alice and Bob rather than on the maximum rate of secure message transmission.
+However, we cannot say that the secrecy capacity problem in these works with causal CSI has now been fully solved.
+This is because the problem with causal/non-causal CSI necessarily includes the two separate but closely related coding schemes as mentioned in the above paragraph.

 Among others, Chia and El Gamal \cite{chia-elgamal} addresses the case with {\em causal} common CSI available at both Alice and Bob, whereas Fujita \cite{fujita} deals with the case with {\em causal} CSI available only at Alice (given a {\em physically degraded} WC).
 Both includes lower bounds on the {\em weak} secrecy capacity, but with tight secrecy capacity formulas in special cases.
 The present paper is motivated mainly by these two papers, and the main result to be given in this paper is in nice accordance with their results.
-In brief, the main achievement of this paper is that we have newly established the ``iterative" forward-and-backward coding scheme for WCs with causal CSI available at Alice under the {\em strong} secrecy criterion (instead of the standard weak secrecy criterion as in \cite{chia-elgamal}, \cite{fujita}) with reasonable lower bounds on the strong secrecy capacity.
+In particular, we have newly established the “iterative” forward-backward coding scheme for WCs with causal CSI available at Alice with reasonable lower bounds on secrecy capacity.
+For degraded channels, we successfully established not only lower/upper bounds, but also several exact secret-massage (secret-key) capacities.

 The present paper is organized as follows.

 In Section \ref{intro-ge-cs0}, we give the statement of the problem and the key result (Theorem \ref{teiri:main1}) for the WC with {\em causal} CSI available only at Alice along with comparison with the work of Chia and El Gamal \cite{chia-elgamal}.